aayushsingh8217/Matlab/BERRayleighFadingChannelBPSK/README.md

 - This project was created for educational and demonstration purposes.

 Feel free to modify and extend this project for your own needs.
-If you find this project helpful, kindly consider acknowledging the original author in your work.